12 Most Effective Time Management Techniques to Increase Productivity

 Looking for ways to manage your time and increase your chill?
 Then you’ve come to the right place!
-Besides these simple strategies that you can employ in your personal life or business, there are also some effective time management techniques you can follow to improve your time management skills.
+Besides these simple strategies that you can employ in your personal life or business, there are also some effective time management techniques you can follow to enhance your time management skills.
 Without further ado, let’s take a look at each one of them!

 1. Take stock

 Before you can even begin to engage in a time management plan, it’s essential to know what you’re actually spending your time doing.

 You might be surprised to learn that you spend way more time than you think returning emails and answering messages, which is the first step to understanding how to trim down that time, or if that’s not an option, how to accommodate that time and adjust other things in your day around it.

 2. Plan For The Next Day

 Before you close up shop and end your workday, sit down with your planner, calendar, or whatever you use to keep track of your to-do lists and what you need to get done.